empathic-ai/ragent/README.md

 </div>

 # Ragent
-A Rust-based framework for agents--designed for real-time, multimodal, multi-agent workflows with maximal performance in the cloud, on the web and on embedded devices.
+A Rust-based framework for agents--designed for multimodal, multi-agent workflows with maximal performance in the cloud, on the web and on embedded devices.